FAQs

 Each health service determines their local FTE requirements.
 Graduate nurses and midwives can be employed at any FTE.
 Graduates are generally employed between 0.6 and 1.0 FTE in their first year of practice to support their transition to the clinical environment.

-Unmatched candidates or those that did not apply to the Match, can apply to Health Services with remaining vacancies from Monday 9 September 2024.
+Unmatched candidates or those that did not apply to the Match, can apply to Health Services with remaining vacancies from Monday 2 November 2025.

-Candidates wishing to participate do not need to register with PMCV.
-Applications will be direct to Health Services and can only be considered after this date.
+- Applications will be direct to Health Services and can only be accepted and considered after this date.